 Let’s consider concealer one of our beauty BFF’s.
 Not only does it help to hide dark circles under the eyes, it can also camouflage any age spots not covered by foundation.

 The area around and under the eye is very delicate, so using a soft-bristled brush is key to both proper skin care and a beautifully blended look.
-Using brush, apply concealer (one shade lighter than your foundation) OVER (I know, I just blew your mind, right?) foundation, with gentle dabbing motions.
+Using brush, apply concealer (one to two shades lighter than your foundation) OVER (I know, I just blew your mind, right?) foundation, with gentle dabbing motions.
 You can use a sponge or BeautyBlender to go over the area so that the lines between foundation and concealer is blended.